RaniSputnik/araucana/NOTES.md

-### What Next?

-Pick a better code-name!
+# Notes

+Rationale;

+* Contain logic in library, easy to plug into web-server / command-line tool etc.
+* Keep the scrape library simple to use
+* Test business logic, avoid internals
+* (Generally) Readability over performance

 Codebase improvements;

-* Split Page Scraper from Site Crawler
+* Split page scraper from site crawler - two interfaces
-* Tests would not need to be end-to-end
+* Tests would not need to be end-to-end, could test parsing and crawling separately
 * Cap the number of concurrent scrape requests
 * Many more security measures for server, idle timeout, max header size, etc.
-* JSON errors from server
+* Better error format from server + JSON encoding

 Preparation for Deployment;